robbiecic/trading-v2/README.md

 # market-data

-An instance of this application will be spun up in accordance to the environment variables provided below.
+This application will be spun up in accordance to the environment variables provided below.
 For example, if you which to setup an IG trading service, then specify the `BROKER` as `IG`, connect to the corresponding secret in AWS secretsManager and then set the values you wish to trade

 ## Environment variables